ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/LOADER.md

 The `Loader` interface provides the following methods to configure and execute the loading process:

 - `Load() error`: Performs the discovery and reading of the storage root structure from the filesystem.
+See the [Load Sequence Diagram](load_sequence.md) for details.
 - `SetStorageRoot(sr StorageRoot) Loader`: Associates the loader with a [StorageRoot](STORAGEROOT.md) instance.
 - `SetExtensionFactory(factory extension.Factory[ExtensionManager]) Loader`: Configures the [Extension Factory](../../extension/docs/FACTORY.md) to use for instantiating extensions during the load process.
 - `Close() error`: Finalizes the loading process and releases resources.